Today, let’s have a heart-to-heart chat about leaders. Grab your pumpkin spice latte, get comfy and let’s talk for a few minutes!

 Once you subscribe to The Basics Daily Devo, we'll send you a private link to our hidden Basics Video Vault full of 40+ videos clips.
 This link will give you exclusive access to these "oldie-but-goodie" videos which include basics Bible teaching, plus fun travel, family, behind-the-scenes, prank and blooper clips!

-Filtering by Category: Leadership
+Filtering by Category: Church

 Today, let’s have a heart-to-heart chat about leaders.
 Grab your pumpkin spice latte, get comfy and let’s talk for a few minutes!